 - Other intangible losses you suffered because of your loved one’s death

-It is important to note that you will only qualify for the damages the qualifying family members endured.
+However, it is important to note that you will only qualify for the damages the qualifying family members endured.
 For example, if there are no children, you will not be able to recover damages for loss of parental support.
 If a representative of the estate pursues wrongful death damages, only the damages suffered by the victim, along with funeral and burial costs, are recoverable.

-Our legal team will explain what damages we uncover and will pursue in your wrongful death claim, as well as explaining the fair value of the case based on our calculations.
+Our legal team will explain what damages we uncover and will pursue in your wrongful death claim, as well as explain the fair value of the case based on our calculations.
 This will only be possible after we complete our investigation into your loved one’s fatal accident and injuries.

 Statute of Limitations for Filing a Wrongful Death Lawsuit in Alpharetta

-We can help you understand how the statute of limitations applies in your wrongful death claim.
-If we believe we can take legal action on your behalf and recover compensation, we will handle the process based on contingent fees.
+We can help you understand how the statute of limitations applies to your wrongful death claim.
+If we believe we can take legal action on your behalf and recover financial compensation, we will handle the legal process based on contingent fees.
 You will not need to pay anything out of your pocket to file a claim or civil suit against the liable party.
 Contact our office today to get started.

-It is often difficult to move forward after the death of a loved one, both because of the emotional pain and because of financial losses you sustained.
+It is often difficult to move forward after the death of a loved one, both because of the emotional pain and financial losses you sustained.
 While we cannot end your mourning, we may be able to help you focus on time with your family instead of worrying about how to pay bills and cover losses.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form